q0w9e8r7t6y5/p3/peer-review.md

 ## 2. Functional testing

-__Summarize what you tried, and describe any unexpected/undesirable outcomes.__

 + First thing I did was put all the pages through the w3validator.
 No errors anywhere!
 + I accessed it using Safari on my iOS device.
 All pages loaded and worked as expected.
 + I tried accessing the website on my computer using two different browsers; Safari and Chrome.
 No differences to the website between the two.